 How To Reduce Your Carbon Footprint At A Festival

-With climate change policy hanging in limbo, the green revolution within festival culture couldn’t have come at a better time.
-At Lightning in a Bottle, we hold sustainability at the core of our ethos, and encourage all of our participants to embrace the same values while in attendance.
+With climate change regularly in the news, the green revolution in festival culture is something we should all be focused on.
+At Lightning in a Bottle, we hold sustainability at the core of our ethos, and encourage all of our participants to embrace the same values while in attendance and after they return to the default world.
 Here are a couple tips to stay green while still having fun:

 Go for the minimalist approach!
 There are more than enough amenities to keep you happy and healthy at most festivals, so leave the excess at home and take advantage of the infrastructure provided by our team.
 Plus, packing light will make your travel easier to and from the event, especially if you’re flying in (save on those pesky baggage fees).
 It’s your wits and witticisms that you need to rely on, not endless amounts of luggage!